Table of Contents

 2. Run Facebook Like a Pro

-Yes, Facebook is still relevant in 2018.
-1.32 billion active daily users, and over 2 billion individuals who log on at least once per month don’t lie.
-If you’re focused on having fun and building awareness in addition to lead generation and exposure metrics, you can use this network’s massive membership to earn organic exposure to highly-qualified prospects.
+Yes, Facebook is still relevant.
+The 1.32 billion active daily users and over 2 billion individuals who log on at least once per month make Facebook an essential piece of any company's brand awareness strategy.
+You can focus on having fun and building brand awareness organically to improve lead generation and exposure metrics.
+This network’s massive membership offers huge potential for organic exposure to highly-qualified prospects.

 - Sponsor photo or video contests to collect user-generated content submissions, while reaping the algorithmic rewards of higher exposure through visual content.